American Football League (1940): Final 1941 standings

 Encouraged by the success of the New York and Columbus franchises, Detroit, Baltimore, and Philadelphia applied to join the league for the 1941 season.
 While the Detroit application was accepted for play in 1942, the latter two were turned down by a league that was not interested in further expansion.

 Promoter Douglas Grant Hertz purchased the New York Yankees, changed their name to the New York Americans, and then announced (in August) the team's withdrawal from the league.
 The league refused to acknowledge the "withdrawal."
 Boston folded before the start of the 1941 season.
 Buffalo changed the team name upon new ownership assuming control of the team.
-New York Americans president William B. Cox became the new AFL league president in 1941.
+New York Americans president William D. Cox became the new AFL league president in 1941.